coupergateway/couper-examples/kubernetes-configuration/README.md

 Now we are going to apply those manifest (`yaml`) files.
 After that Couper will show a welcome page.

-I am using minikube here, but the following commands should work for all local or remote clusters.
+I am using MiniKube here, but the following commands should work for all local or remote clusters.
 Just ensure your `kubectl` *context* and *namespace* is set accordingly.

-### Listing pods and services
+### Listing Pods and services

 First, let's see what is already running: